iwasahighwayman/my-white-whale/README.md

 Next, it would be nice if a darkness detector could be used to turn on the LED lights.

-Here is one proven circuit which uses a 555 Schmitt trigger to that when the phototransistor is just barely switching light vs. dark detection, there is no "bounce" or "banging" of the output signal when right on that threshold betwee light vs. dark.
+Here is one proven circuit which uses a 555 Schmitt trigger to that when the phototransistor is just barely switching light vs. dark detection, there is no "bounce" or "banging" of the output signal when right on that threshold between light vs. dark.

 ![Phototransistor-based darkness detector using a 555 Schmitt trigger for debounce schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-phototransistor-555-schmitt-trigger-schematic-20220827.png)